-Energy Performance of Buildings 2010/31/EU (replacing 2002/91/EC) Summary Minimum requirements to the energy performance of new buildings and new building units (Article 1.2 b).
-Minimum requirements to the energy performance of: (i) existing buildings, building units and building elements that are subject to major renovation; (ii) building elements that form part of the building envelope and that have a significant impact on the energy performance of the building envelope when they are retrofitted or replaced; and (iii) technical building systems whenever they are installed, replaced or upgraded; (d) national plans for increasing the number of nearly zero- energy buildings; (e) energy certification of buildings or building units; (f) regular inspection of heating and air-conditioning systems in buildings; and (g) independent control systems for energy performance certificates and inspection reports (Article 1.2c) Objective This Directive promotes the improvement of the energy performance of buildings within the Union, taking into account outdoor climatic and local conditions, as well as indoor climate requirements and cost-effectiveness (Article 1.1).
+Energy Performance of Buildings 2010/31/EU (replacing 2002/91/EC) Summary - Minimum requirements to the energy performance of new buildings and new building units (Article 1.2 b).
+Minimum requirements to the energy performance of: (i) existing buildings, building units and building elements that are subject to major renovation; (ii) building elements that form part of the building envelope and that have a significant impact on the energy performance of the building envelope when they are retrofitted or replaced; and (iii) technical building systems whenever they are installed, replaced or upgraded; (d) national plans for increasing the number of nearly zero- energy buildings; (e) energy certification of buildings or building units; (f) regular inspection of heating and air-conditioning systems in buildings; and (g) independent control systems for energy performance certificates and inspection reports (Article 1.2c) Objective This Directive promotes the improvement of the energy performance of buildings within the Union, taking into account outdoor climatic and local conditions, as well as indoor climate December 1 The second section requirements and cost-effectiveness (Article 1.1).
 Product Scope Theoretical Buildings within the Union (Article 1.1); building units; building elements; technical building systems; Practical / Implemented for the following products Scope exemptions Possible optional exceptions named in Article 4.2.
+Scope exemptions Tossiste optional exceptions named in vittere in.2.
 Other requirements Aspects considered Environmental aspects Energy performance Life cycle phases Use phase Other aspects Product- related Information / Labelling Energy certification of buildings or building units (Article 11-13) policy mechanisms Minimum standards / requirements Minimum requirements for buildings, building units, building elements and technical building systems (Article 1.2b and c, 4,6,7,8,9) => product- and system-related requirements Minimum requirements for inspection and control (Art.
-1.2 f and g, 14,15,16) => procedural requirements Most standards to be set by MS, but: "by 31 December 2020, all new buildings are nearly zero- energy buildings; and (b) after 31 December 2018, new buildings occupied and owned by public authorities are nearly zero-energy buildings."
+1.2 f and g, 14,15,16) => procedural requirements Most standards to be set by MS, but: "by 31 December 2020, all new buildings are nearly zer energy buildings; and (b) after 31 December 2018, new buildings occupied and owned by public authorities are nearly zero-energy buildings."
 (Art.
-9) Mandatory / voluntary Mandatory Public Procurement Others MS are required to set up various policy measures, such as national plans or financial incentives, in order to improve energy performance of buildings and promote near-zero energy buildings (Art.
-9,10) Procedures Additional legal acts in order to implement legislation Adaptation to technical progress: by means of delegated acts (Art.
-22)
+9) Mandatory / Mandatory voluntary Public Procurement Others MS are required to set up various policy measures, such as national plans or financial incentives, in order to improve energy performance of buildings and promote near-zero energy buildings (Art.
+9,10) Procedures Additional legal acts Adaptation to technical progress: by means of delegated acts (Art.
+22) in order to implement legislation